+AACSB: Analytical Thinking

+AICPA: BB Critical Thinking

+AICPA: BB Critical Thinking

+Blooms: Analyze

+Learning Objective: 02-03 Explain the additional special cost recovery rules (179, bonus, listed property) and calculate the

+deduction allowable under these rules.

+Level of Difficulty: 3 Haro

-AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (§179; bonus; listed property) and calculate the deduction allowable under these rules.
-Level of Difficulty: 3 Haro 93.
-Assume that Reid has 2013 taxable income of \$150,000 before any \$179 expense and acquired the following assets: he placed in service computer equipment (5-year property) on August 6th with a basis of \$100,000 and machinery (7-year property) on November 9th with a basis of \$100,000.
-Calculate the maximum depreciation expense including \$179 expensing (but not bonus expensing).
+Topic: Special cost recovery rules

+97. Reid acquired two assets this year: computer equipment (5-year property) acquired on August 6th with a basis of \$500,000 and machinery (7-year property) on November 9th with a basis of \$500,000.
+Assume that Reid has sufficient income to avoid any limitations.
+Calculate the maximum depreciation expense including §179 expensing (but not bonus expensing).
+Assume the 2014 §179 limits are extended to 2015.

-Feedback: The \$500,000 §179 expense is reduced to \$150,000 because the expensing is limited to net income before the §179 expense.
-The mid-quarter convention does not apply because the determination of the convention occurs after the basis reduction from the §179 expensing.
-Reid chooses to use the §179 election on the 7-year machinery first, then the remaining \$50,000 amount on the computer.
-This leaves \$50,000 basis in the computer that was acquired on August 6.
-Therefore the half-year convention applies.
-Reid's expense is \$160,000 which is depreciation of \$50,000 × .2 = \$10,000 plus \$150,000 of §179 expense.
+Feedback: The \$500,000 §179 expense should be used for the asset with the lowest first year depreciation percentage; therefore, Reid expenses the machinery using §179 of \$500,000.
+The mid-quarter convention will no longer apply once the machinery is expensed because the determination of the convention occurs after the basis reduction from the §179 expensing.
+Reid then uses the half-year convention to depreciate the computer equipment.
+The cost recovery for the equipment is $$100,000 ($500,000 \times .2)$ resulting in a total depreciation expense of \$600,000 (\$500,000 machinery + \$100,000 computer equipment).
 Choosing to use the §179 immediate expensing option on the 7-year property results in accelerated depreciation compared to choosing the 5-year property.

+AACSB: Analytical Thinking

+AICPA: BB Critical Thinking

+Blooms: Analyze

-AACSB: Analytic AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-03 Explain the additional special cost recovery rules (§179; bonus; listed property) and calculate the deduction allowable under these rules.
+Learning Objective: 02-03 Explain the additional special cost recovery rules (179, bonus, listed property) and calculate the

+deduction allowable under these rules.

 Level of Difficulty: 2 Medium

+Topic: Special cost recovery rules